asgood23/STATIONS/made-with-samples/100-bastards-test.md

 ## 64. Potential Homo Superior

+Start with +5 Wisdom and a copy of Alistair Crowley’s biography.
+You know the spells *Dream Reality*, *Viper’s Fang*, *Enter Bardo*, and *Divine Symmetry*.
+Anytime you cast a spell, lose 1 Wisdom as you sink in the quicksand of your thought.

+*Delphi: “Quicksand” by David Bowie*

 ## 65. Pumpkinhead

+You are the last of your species.
+Once per day, you can remove your head and set it on eldritch fire: throw it as a bomb to cause 2d6 area damage (mystic burning).
+Your head grows back by midnight.

+*Starling Ridgeway: “The Ballad of Peter Pumpkinhead” by The Crash Test Dummies*

 ## 66. Puppet Master

+Start with the spells *Pull Strings, Twist Mind,* and *Smash Dream*.
+You start with three human puppets (2hp) under the control of your invisible strings.
+You rage uncontrollably at those who seek to copy you or won’t call you Master.

+*Jessica Marquardt: “Master of Puppets” by Metallica*

 ## 67. Rage Rat

+You are a large, naked Rat Person (d6 scratch/bite), desperate to be called “The Chosen One.”
+Test your Luck to channel your rage, temporarily gaining +3 Strength; on a failed roll you are stuck in an invisible cage for d6 rounds.

+*Starling Ridgeway: “Bullet with Butterfly Wings” by Smashing Pumpkins*

 ## 68. Recluse

+You sleep alone and you wake alone, in the bed you once shared.
+Your only possession is your ex-lover’s notebook, filled with words you barely understand.
+Once per day, flip through it to discover a random spell; you forget it after casting.
+You don’t want to finish anything, anymore.

+[*Halohand*](https://www.instagram.com/halohand_games/)*: “The Recluse” by Cursive*

 ## 69. Regulators (for 2 characters)

+You are a pair of highly trained regulators in an important industry.
+You are always high.
+One of you carries a gun and knows the spell *Freak Mode*.
+The other carries a sword and knows the spell *Step to This*.
+One of you gets the glory; the other, the paperwork.

+[*ManaRampMatt*](https://manarampmatt.itch.io/): “Regulators” by Warren G ft Nate Dog

 ## 70. Sick as Fuck
 ## 71. Sin Citizen
 ## 72. Sonic Rebel